Last updated : November 4, 2024

 Kansas

-Possession and use of marijuana remain illegal for recreational purposes.
-However, the Kansas state legislator passed SB315 allowing medical use of the drug.
+Possession and use of marijuana remain illegal for medical and recreational purposes.
+However, the Kansas state legislator passed SB315 allowing medical use of CBD oil.

 Kansas drug testing »